tzPyAl/ZAVRSNI-pyplants/README.md

 ## To define 🤔

 - IoT via API. create one or use free.
+- create alarms between plant meta and pot iot -> pots hardcode statuses, and show status content and icon
 - data visualization
-- pots hardcode statuses, and show status content and icon :!: this should be redefined.